aadennis/PythonSandboxAA/VideoHandling/Downloader/README.md

 <hr/>

 ## Usage
 As you will need to do setup before you can use this wrapper, this may seem the wrong sequence.
-However, I figured that first reading how you use it would help you decide whether it was for you, before moving on to setup.
+However, I figured that first reading how you use it, would help you decide whether it was for you, before moving on to setup.

 <hr/>